DynamoDS/RefineryPrimer/99-appendix/99-01_glossary.md

 **Explore** / ex·plore / verb

-> Different ways to interpret results and rankings.
+> To consider different ways of interpreting results and rankings.

 **Generate** / gen·er·ate / verb

 > To produce or create a design.
-Requires 1 or more input parameters which are combined in an algorithm to produce a design study.
+Requires one or more input parameters that are combined in an algorithm to produce a design study.
 The resulting model or data is not necessarily a viable design.

 **Generative design** / gen·er·a·tive de·sign / noun

-> A system that produces design studies \(alternatives\), evaluates them against quantifiable goals, improves studies by learning from previous, and ranks results based on their distance from the goals.
+> A system that produces design studies \(alternatives\), evaluates them against quantifiable goals, improves studies by learning from previous results, and ranks results based on their distance from the goals.
 The project is kept as a system, with affordances to choose one or a small subset of alternatives as a final set of project data and geometry.

 **Global optimum** / glo·bal op·ti·mum / verb

-> The most optimal solution out of all the possible solutions.
+> The best solution out of all the possible solutions.

 **Goal** / goal / noun